markus41/portfolio/README.md

 # run an integration pipeline
 brookside-cli run-integration CRM_to_ERP_Contacts --team sales
 ```

+Use the optional `--timeout` flag with `send`, `status` and `run-integration`
+to override the 5 second default when connecting to the orchestrator.

 A helper utility ``brookside-assistant`` extracts campaign parameters from free
 text.
 Provide a description on the command line or via stdin and it returns a